RentschlerTobias/test/README.md

 ---
 ### Dataset Availability

-Flow Field Tensors are available on request. (runData-directories)
+Flow field tensors are available on request. (runData + tensors)

 ---
 ### Requirements

 Before running this code install and source [dtOO](https://github.com/ihs-ustutt/dtOO).
 It is recommended to run this code on a cuda-capable device.
 If not, pretrained model data won't work.
-Delete files in /model_trained and retrain by yourself in this case.
+Delete files in /model_trained and retrain in this case.

-For Python Environment see requirements.txt.
+For Python environment see requirements.txt.

 ---
 ### License